mobify/mobifyjs/www/v2/docs/image-resizer.md

 images are maintained (except for gifs), and the requested image is cached indefinitely.

+The image resizer backend must have access to the images in order to resize them.
+If your development server is not accessible on the publicly, `ir.mobify.com` will serve a 302 redirect back to the original image location.

 Our image resizing service backend service is free to use up to a certain number of views per month.
 If you plan on using this service on a website with high amounts of traffic, feel free to visit our